Tournament Nutrition Matters – Let’s Talk Strategy

 Prioritising Energy Levels, Performance, and Wellbeing

-By aligning food intake with training and competition demands, athletes can stay energised, perform at their best, and maintain a positive relationship with food throughout the tournament.
+By aligning food intake with training and competition demands, athletes can stay energised, perform at their best, and maintain a positive relationship with food during tournaments.

 Maintaining Immune Function